w00dstuck/vps/README.md

 ## VPS size

-The 200 GB SSD / 8GB Memory instance is enough for 10-16 masternodes.
+The 200 GB SSD / 8GB Memory instance is enough for up to 30 masternodes.
 You may need more memory as the helix blockchain grows over time, or if you want to run more masternodes.

 <img src="https://i.gyazo.com/92545df22ef0eb56f6eaf05fe11fc4d1.png" class="inline"/>